 Voting Member/Advisory Committee, American Theatre Wing (TONY Awards).

-Vice President / Board of Directors, Save Venice Inc.
+President / Board of Directors, Save Venice Inc.

 Board of Trustees, Adelphi University.